American Express Foundation

 Decision Timeline

 Not publicly disclosed.
 Timeline varies based on the nature of the partnership and grant initiative.
-For invitation-based grants, organizations receive specific details about timeline when invited to apply.
+For invitation-based grants, organisations receive specific details about timeline when invited to apply.

 Success Rates